 Aaron* is from Tallaght and left school at Junior Certificate level.
 When he was 17, he became associated with some local criminals and as a result served eight years in prison on a drugs charge.
-Aaron’s family did not have a history of criminality and his prison sentence was a big shock to them.

 He was referred to IASIO while in prison.
 His Training & Employment Officer (TEO) quickly identified his potential, and encouraged him to look at further education as he had completed several computer certificates while in prison.
 He still had over a year to go on his sentence, and his TEO helped him develop a positive sentence plan and supported him in applying to different colleges as well as applying to the Bank of Ireland Millennium Scholarship Fund.